BuckeyeSoftware/rex/doc/CORE.md

 ### No iterators
 It was discovered that the exception to the rule of iterating through all elements in a container is quite rare in most code and the amount of code to implement iterators is quite significant for something that is quite rare.
 Making it a poor fit to implement at all.
 Instead, all containers implement an `each` method that can take a callback.
 Care was taken to make it safe to mutate while inside the callback too.
 The callback itself is implemented as a template argument so it's _always_ inlined.

-When you do need to manage an index into a container like a `vector` or `string` you can just use `rx_size`.
-Since `map` and `set` are unordered, an iterator for the purposes of inserting or removing an element before or after another makes little sense as there's no order.
+When you do need to manage an index into a container like a `Vector` or `String` you can just use `Size`.
+Since `Map` and `Set` are unordered, an iterator for the purposes of inserting or removing an element before or after another makes little sense as there's no order.
 The `find` interface of the unordered containers also gives you a pointer to the node which can be used to store and refer to elements later, like an iterator.
-One other nice benefit is that, provided the containers do not resize, these pointers are safe from invalidation caused by mutation to `map` and `set`.
+One other nice benefit is that, provided the containers do not resize, these pointers are safe from invalidation caused by mutation to `Map` and `Set`.

 One downside to this is that most generic algorithms cannot be implemented for our types.